Shahriar-Turag/remote-kitchen/README.md

 ## Answer 1:

-To submit a hotfix in a Git project like "Alex's Kitchen" from the "Remote Kitchen" team, you would typically follow a branching and pull request (PR) workflow.
-Here's how you can create and merge a hotfix branch:

 First I need to check that the production branch is up to date with the master branch.
 I do this by running `git checkout production` and then `git merge master`.
 If there are any conflicts, I will need to resolve them before continuing.

 Next, I create a new branch called "hotfix" off of the production branch.
 I do this by running `git checkout -b hotfix production`.